 However, you should check out local state laws that might impact on your use of termination clauses in your area.

 You and your client may be completely happy bunnies at the time of agreeing your contract, but you know what relationships are like, they can turn sour.
 In this case, having a clause in the contract which provides a solution to a disagreement through arbitration is useful.
 Arbitration or the alternative, mediation, is voluntary and allows both parties to air their issues with a neutral third party.
 It is a bit like marriage guidance, but in the case of arbitration, the arbitrator will make a decision to resolve the issue after hearing each side’s views.

-Consideration eight: Professional advice
+Consideration 8: Professional legal advice

 When drawing up a contract for the first time, is a good idea to use a lawyer.
 It might seem like a lot of money, but it’s cheaper than a court case – believe me.
 Work with the lawyer to get a boilerplate contract that you can use as a template for other clients.
 This way you can use it in an e-signature platform like ApproveMe as part of a workflow process to create, agree, sign, and complete a contract.

-Consideration nine: Do it online
+Consideration 9: Do it online

 One of the things that holds up a contract signing process is the time it takes to distribute the contract and collect the signatures, especially if there are multiple signatures needed.
 If you use an e-signature platform that complies with digital signature laws, like ESIGN, and that has built in workflow and audit capability, you can get a contract agreed, signed, sealed, and delivered without moving from your desk.
 ApproveMe has all of the features needed to make sure that once you have an agreed contract, that abides by contract law, that the signing of the contract is achieved easily and seamlessly.